Clearwater Lake AssociationDeerwood MN

 • Regularly aerate your lawn to reduce soil compaction and improve water infiltration.

-• Use non-phosphorous containing fertilizers and dishmachine detergents.
+• Use non-phosphorous containing fertilizers and dish washing machine detergents.

 • Check your water softener to make sure system is not leaking.